This article is part of TokenTax's Crypto Tax Guide.

-I got a Coinbase 1099-K!
+I got a Form 1099-K!
 Why is the number so large?

 Many people have panicked upon receiving a Form 1099-K from their crypto exchange with numbers on it much larger than the profit they made.

 There's no need to worry.
 Here's why:

-The Form 1099-K from Coinbase or Gemini states your cumulative crypto proceeds for the tax year: the total value crypto that you have bought, sold, or traded on the exchange.
+The Form 1099-K from Celsius Network, Coinbase or Gemini states your cumulative crypto proceeds for the tax year: the total value crypto that you have bought, sold, or traded on the exchange.

 The amount on the 1099-K does not represent your total capital gain or loss, and you don't need to include this document on your tax return.

 Don't be alarmed if it's a much larger number than you'd expect, as it's merely a report of your trading volume to the IRS.
 If you're not sure how actual crypto capital gains are calculated, be sure to read our guide on how cryptocurrency taxes work.

 Ok, so why did the exchange send me a 1099-K?